-Petaluma police are looking for clues to the identity of a knife-wielding man who attacked a stranger with a large blade on a west-side street corner late Thursday night.
+Petaluma police are seeking clues to the identity of a knife-wielding man who attacked a stranger with a large blade on a west-side street corner late Thursday night.

-The 20-year-old victim sustained only superficial wounds despite the surprise 11:50 p.m. slashing on Western Avenue at Upham Avenue, police said.
+The 20-year-old victim suffered only superficial wounds despite the surprise 11:50 p.m. slashing at Western and Upham avenues, police said.

-But it was utterly unclear what prompted the behavior of the perpetrator, who wore a sheath containing the large Bowie-style, fixed-blade knife with which he attacked his victim, authorities said.
+But it was unclear what prompted the behavior of the perpetrator, who wore a sheath containing the large bowie-style, fixed-blade knife with which he attacked his victim, authorities said.

 The victim had just left a friend’s house and was walking on Western Avenue when the hoodie-wearing stranger suddenly attacked him, pulling the knife from its sheath, police said.

 The suspect then ran, allowing the victim to call a friend who picked him up and took him to Petaluma Valley Hospital for treatment.

 Medical personnel alerted police to the incident, but officers were unable to find the stabbing suspect.